 As recent acquisition news from Iron Mountain Inc. highlighted this week, records management and data storage management are blending into the same IT discipline.
-One state agency has recently begun blending the two with automated tiered storage
+One state agency has recently begun blending the two with automated tiered storage from Compellent.

 According to Sandee Sprang, director of information technology for the South Carolina Office of the Attorney General, there are two factors making the agency's records retention policies unusual -- retention periods measured in centuries, not days and an inability to predict what the next large legal case will be.

 "We're under stringent records requirements -- all capital cases have to be kept for 15 years, and all violent crime records have to be kept for 25 years," she said.
 Meanwhile, with an average of 8,700 cases open at any one time, storage growth will be erratic, especially since the office also houses the state grand jury.